 Chinese New Year is a huge celebration wherever it is observed with dragon dances, music, fireworks, and lots of fun performances.
 Houses and streets are decorated with gold for power and red for prosperity and luck.
 Children and retired seniors receive gifts of red envelopes filled with money.
 Then there’s the food.
 Not only is Chinese New Year filled with food that’s fun and delicious, but many of the foods have symbolic meanings.
 Here are some of the best ideas for your own Chinese New Year celebration.
+For the ultimate menu of menus, check out our updated Chinese New Year Vegan Food Guide!

 1. Fruit for Good Fortune